 Coordinating volunteer recruitment, scheduling and tasks on event days.

-Being the on-site contact person the day of the event, work hours will be from at least 7 am -5 p.m. on September 24th and 25th (with a one hour lunch break).
+Being one of the on-site contact person the day of the event, work hours will be from at least 7 am -5 p.m. on September 24th and 25th (with a one hour lunch break).

 Advertising with the Western Front, AS Review, social networking sites and posters.